Please note -

 What is processing?

-Data controllers are those companies within the Group which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+Data controllers are those companies within African Alliance which, alone or jointly with others, determine the purposes and means of the processing of personal data.
 Data controllers are responsible for ensuring that your personal data is processed in compliance with data protection laws and to provide you with our privacy notice and policy.

 When we collect, store, transfer or use in any way for any purpose or delete your personal data, we are processing it.

-As a result of administration services provided by Pivot Limited (Pivot), an African Alliance Group subsidiary, Pivot is a data controller and processor registered with the Data Protection Office of Mauritius, and is subject to the rules as set out in the Data Protection Act 2017 in the collection, storage or processing of personal data in Mauritius.
+As a result of administration services provided by Pivot Limited (Pivot), an African Alliance Group subsidiary, to various African Alliance companies and funds under their management, Pivot is a data controller and processor registered with the Data Protection Office of Mauritius, and is subject to the rules as set out in the Data Protection Act 2017 in the collection, storage or processing of personal data in Mauritius.

 What personal data do we collect?